VISIT OUR ART STORE ▶

 #2.
 Wet on Wet Technique

-Sometimes, I work in a large area and worry I won't have enough time for the wet-on-dry method.
-That's when I use the wet-on-wet technique.
+Sometimes, they work in a large area and worry they won’t have enough time for the wet-on-dry method.
+That’s when they use the wet-on-wet technique.

 There’s one thing to watch for: paper buckling.
 Wet paper tends to form ripples, which makes it harder to create a flat wash.

-To avoid this, I use 300 gsm paper that’s 100% cotton and pre-stretch it before painting.
+To avoid this, they use 300 gsm paper that’s 100% cotton and pre-stretch it before painting.

-I start by pre-wetting the paper with clean water.
-But there's a trick here—you don't want the paper too wet or dry.
-I try to make it just evenly damp across the entire area.
+They start by pre-wetting the paper with clean water.
+But there’s a trick here—you don’t want the paper too wet or dry.
+They try to make it just evenly damp across the entire area.

 Pre-wet the paper first

-Once ready, I load my brush and begin applying the paint.
-Here, I usually switch to a flat synthetic brush instead of the Haig brush.
+Once ready, they load their brush and begin applying the paint.
+Here, they usually switch to a flat synthetic brush instead of the Haig brush.

 Since the paper is already wet, using a super-absorbent brush might flood it with too much water and cause puddles.